 MINNEAPOLIS -- A few thoughts on Sunday's events at the Metrodome:

-What it means: The Minnesota Vikings snapped a two-game losing streak with an improbably productive offensive effort while leading receiver Percy Harvin was sidelined.
+What it means: The Minnesota Vikings snapped a two-game losing streak with an improbably productive offensive effort with leading receiver Percy Harvin sidelined.
 The Vikings are 6-4, including 2-0 in the NFC North after sweeping the Detroit Lions this season, and can't be ruled out of the NFC playoff race.
 The Lions, meanwhile, are now 4-5, including 0-3 in the division.
 They would need to finish at least 5-2, if not 6-1, to make the playoffs.
 And that's with the NFL's most difficult strength of schedule.

-Spreading it out: Harvin's absence forced Vikings quarterback Christian Ponder to look elsewhere for production, and he found it with surprising ease after a month's worth of struggles.
+Spreading it out: Harvin's absence forced Vikings quarterback Christian Ponder to look elsewhere for production, and he found it with surprising ease after a months' worth of struggles.
 His 54-yard pass to rookie receiver Jarius Wright on the opening drive appeared to give the whole team confidence, and Ponder went on to complete 24 of his 32 passes to nine different receivers.
-Most notably, tight end Kyle Rudolph (two receptions in the past three games) was brought out of mothballs for seven receptions, 64 yards and one touchdown.
+Most notably, tight end Kyle Rudolph (two receptions in past three games) was brought out of mothballs for seven receptions, 64 yards and one touchdown.

 PetersonWatch: The Vikings' early passing success paved the way for a triple-digit fourth quarter for tailback Adrian Peterson.
 After totaling 51 yards through three quarters, Peterson had 120 yards in the fourth, including a game-clinching 61-yard scamper.
 Peterson finished with 171 yards, and in four games he has rushed for a stunning 629 yards.